Old Telegraph Track will most likely be the best part of your trip.

 across the river on the Jardine

-cheeky people still try their luck to save $130 and cross the river at
+cheeky people still try their luck to save the ferry ticket money and cross the river at

 the old river